 All PHN Commissioned Service Partners will be provided with a copy of the PHN Culturally Responsive Aboriginal Healthcare Framework Guide and it is expected that PHN commissioned service partners will embed cultural respect principles into their services.
-The framework provides a guide for service partners and the PHN to help deliver quality, culturally safe, responsive health care to Aboriginal and communities across our region and contribute towards Closing the Gap.
+The framework provides a guide for service partners and the PHN to help deliver quality, culturally safe, responsive health care to First Nations people and communities across our region and contribute towards Closing the Gap.

-For Aboriginal people we recognise that health is not just about physical well-being, it is also the social, emotional and cultural well-being of the whole community which is important.
-This means that if we are to close the gap in Aboriginal health then it is vital we support more Aboriginal people to work in the health field.
+For First Nations people we recognise that health is not just about physical well-being, it is also the social, emotional and cultural well-being of the whole community which is important.
+This means that if we are to close the gap in First Nations health then it is vital we support more First Nations people to work in the health field.

-Our aim is to empower Aboriginal people and to demonstrate respect for their cultural beliefs, values and family systems.
-We strongly believe our commitment to place Aboriginal people and communities at the centre of the decision-making process and implementing a whole of organisation approach to Aboriginal health will lead to improved health outcomes for Aboriginal people and communities within our region.
+Our aim is to empower First Nations people and to demonstrate respect for their cultural beliefs, values and family systems.
+We strongly believe our commitment to place First Nations people and communities at the centre of the decision-making process and implementing a whole of organisation approach to First Nations health will lead to improved health outcomes for First Nations people and communities within our region.

-For more information or for assistance in delivering culturally safe services, please contact the Aboriginal Health Access Officer for your region.
+For more information or for assistance in delivering culturally safe services, please contact the First Nations Health Access Officer for your region.